-Members who moved from the Final Salary Scheme to the Career Average Scheme have their accrued rights protected including the link to final salary at the end of their career for any service up to the date of change.
-Scheme members within 7 years of their normal retirement age on 31 December 2018 or on a 1/45ths accrual had the option to remain in the Final Salary Scheme.
+The membership of the Career Average Scheme is expected to increase significantly in 2019 when over 4,800 Final Salary Scheme members will move into the Career Average Scheme for future accrual.
+Members who move from the Final Salary Scheme to the Career Average Scheme will have their accrued rights protected including the link to final salary at the end of their career for any service up to the date of change.
+Scheme members within 7 years of their normal retirement age on 31 December 2018 or on a 1/45ths accrual will have the option to remain in the Final Salary Scheme.